tumble1999/savaslabs.github.io/_pages/intern.md

 title: Internship
 permalink: "/intern/"
 excerpt: |
-  Savas is hiring for internship positions.
+  Savas Labs is hiring for internship positions.
 ---

 ### The position
-At Savas, we have internship opportunities for **project managers**, and **web developers**.
+At Savas Labs, we have internship opportunities for **project managers**, and **web developers**.
 This is a great opportunity to see what working in a dynamic web agency is like.
 The selected candidate will receive support from a technical and business perspective, but will also need to be self-motivated, and able to contribute through times of limited supervision.
 The role of the intern will depend on availability and this is a part-time, paid internship.

-### Working at Savas
+### Working at Savas Labs
-At Savas, we prioritize a few things.
+At Savas Labs, we prioritize a few things.
 We like people who are enjoyable to work with.
 We like to **learn** from and **teach** one another, and often the result is others learn as well either via [blog posts](/blog), [conference prezzies](https://events.drupal.org/neworleans2016/sessions/total-value-ownership-drupal-8-and-beyond) or social media.